ideonate/jupyter-innotater/docs/chapters/usage.rst

 need to be saved to permanent storage.
 The function should return True if the data is saved successfully.
 See Example/Hooks.ipynb for an example save hook.

+``vertical`` is a boolean flag indicating whether to stack the inputs / outputs user interface components next to each other (horizontally, default) or vertically (when vertical=True).
+Vertical stacking allows space for larger components such as wider images.

 Innotation subclasses
 ~~~~~~~~~~~~~~~~~~~~~